malshoff/Slack-Status-Bot/README.md

 Slack bot that modifies user statuses according to their current availability (pulled from the Roster)

 ## Supported Commands:
-Authorize the Out of Queue Bot and/or have it update your status on your OOQ day manually:

 ```
 /ooq run
 ```

-List Out of Queue engineers in the #sup-ooq channel:
+Authorize the Out of Queue Bot and/or have it update your status on your OOQ day manually.
+This is ran automatically every day at 8:30 AM, but can be executed manually.

 ```
 /ooq list
 ```

-List Out of Queue engineers in the #sup-pcf-staff (only specific users may use this):
+List Out of Queue engineers in the #ooq-test channel:

 ```
 /ooq listall
 ```

-Update the status of all OOQ engineers (only specific users may use this):
+List Out of Queue engineers in the #sup-pcf-staff and #support-data-amer channels (only specific users may use this command):

 ```
 /ooq runall
 ```

-Refresh the slack bot:
+Update the status of all OOQ engineers (only specific users may use this).

 ```
 /ooq refresh